UCL-ARC/condenser-mkdocs/docs/developer_guide/deploying_resources/deploying_rancher.md

 # Deploying with the Rancher GUI

+Condenser consists of several [Harvester](https://docs.harvesterhci.io/v1.2/) clusters.
+Harvester runs on [Kubernetes](https://kubernetes.io/); therefore each cluster is a specialized Kubernetes cluster.
+[Rancher](https://www.rancher.com/) is used to control access to the clusters, and provides a GUI which is accessible within the UCL network.

+This tutorial demonstrates how to use the GUI to launch a VM on Condenser which is accessible by SSH.

 ## Navigate to the cluster where your tenancy is assigned

 1. Enable the UCL VPN